Revain (REV) Price Tops $0.0002

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-REV is a token.
-Its genesis date was August 4th, 2017.
+Revain (CRYPTO:REV) is a token.
+Its launch date was August 4th, 2017.
 Revain’s total supply is 85,061,485,690 tokens.
-The official website for Revain is revain.org.
-The official message board for Revain is medium.com/revain.
 Revain’s official Twitter account is @revain_org and its Facebook page is accessible here.
 The Reddit community for Revain is https://reddit.com/r/revain_org and the currency’s Github account can be viewed here.
+Revain’s official message board is medium.com/revain.
+Revain’s official website is revain.org.

 Revain Token Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Revain directly using U.S. dollars.
-Investors seeking to trade Revain should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Revain using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Revain directly using U.S. dollars.
+Investors seeking to acquire Revain should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Revain using one of the exchanges listed above.

 Receive News & Updates for Revain Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Revain and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.